guidesmiths/block-sequence/README.md

 # block-sequence
 A sequential id generator, which grabs blocks of ids rather than just one at a time.
 You can configure active/passive blocks and rotate through them, recharging exhausted blocks in the background while assigning ids from the active one.
+Driver implementations exist for mongo, redis, mysql and postgres.

 ## tl;dr
 ```js